-Knowing how to create and iterate on a sales funnel is one of the most profitable concepts an entrepreneur can master.
-In fact, virtually every business on the planet that has success at scale uses some type of sales funnel.
+Knowing how to build and iterate on a sales funnel is one of the most profitable concepts an entrepreneur can master.

-First, a consumer in your target market sees your ad and becomes a prospect.
+First, a member of your target market encounters your marketing campaign and becomes a prospect.
 Then, they land on your website and become a lead.
 Finally, they make a purchase and become a buyer.

 In this article, you’ll learn how to build a one-page ecommerce sales funnel with leading ecommerce expert and founder of Smart Marketer Ezra Firestone.

 - What is a sales funnel and how does it work?